stormpath/express-stormpath/README.md

 ## Documentation

-For all available directives and services, see the [documentation](https://docs.stormpath.com/angularjs/sdk/).
+For all available directives and services, see the [API Documentation].

+If you are using Yeomon, please see our [Yeoman Guide][].
+It will walk you through the creation of an Angular application from scratch, using Yeoman.

 ## Example